jpverkamp/blog/content/reviews/books/Mike Carey/Neil Gaimans Neverwhere.md

 ---
 Well that's certainly a thing.

-Almost exactly 4 years and what feels a lifetime ago (January 2017), I read the prose version of {{< goodreads book="Neverwhere" >}}.
+Almost exactly 4 years and what feels a lifetime ago (January 2017), I read the prose version of [[Neverwhere]]().
 I didn't actually know it *had a graphic novel version (there are a number of other books in this category I'm finding).
 But looking back, I'm so very glad it does.
 The prose version of the story was weird and fantastical and wonderful--and the graphic novel turns that all up to 11, given form to all the strange characters and settings of London Below.

 <!--more-->